Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 “Bombing accuracy admits no precise definition but it is possible to choose some measure of the concept.
 However, the measurement of bombing accuracy may be accomplished in various ways and statistics purporting to describe bombing accuracy are liable to misleading or false interpretation unless the bases for determination of such-statistics are kept clearly in mind.”[19]

 The study proceeded to prove just that in the following one hundred pages.
-The principal accomplishment of bombing accuracy measurements could be to create a false sense of statistical reassurance about a topic which was subject to innumerable variables, imprecise data measurement and varying factors that could be added or discarded at the analyst’s whim.
+The principal accomplishment of bombing accuracy measurements could be to create a false sense of statistical reassurance about a topic which was subject to innumerable variables, imprecise data measurement, and varying factors that could be added or discarded at the analyst’s whim.
 It was an effort to tame the untamable, quantify the unquantifiable and predict the unpredictable.

-One method of trying to determine accuracy was to count the bomb craters after a strike and determine how many of the craters fell with certain distances of the aim point.
+One method of trying to determine accuracy was to count the bomb craters after a strike and determine how many of the craters fell within certain distances of the aim point.
 Typically, for heavy bombers, 1,000 feet was the critical distance.
 It was obviously difficult to count bomb craters as a crater formed at one moment was likely to be obliterated by another bomb a moment later, and the post-strike photo might only show the last formed.
-As a result, analysts might only identify 50 craters out of 100 bombs dropped, in which case they assumed the rest of the bombs had laned within the visible pattern, but their craters had been obscured.
+As a result, analysts might only identify 50 craters out of 100 bombs dropped, in which case they assumed the rest of the bombs had landed within the visible pattern, but their craters had been obscured.
 This assumption failed to account for short or long releases that landed beyond the edges of the post-strike photo.
 Further, if the target had been struck before, it was often impossible to differentiate between today’s craters or those of two weeks earlier.
 Nevertheless, this method seems to have been preferred and used as the metric within the Eighth Air Force’s Operational Research Section, which conducted post-strike analysis.

-Figure 5 shows the 2nd Bombardment Division’s accuracy rates for two periods leading up to D-Day, as measured by the Eighth Air Force’s analysts, and using the crater-counting method.
+Figure 6 shows the 2nd Bombardment Division’s accuracy rates for two periods leading up to D-Day, as measured by the Eighth Air Force’s analysts, and using the crater-counting method.

 Ineffective Sortie Rates